AdamRJensen/adamrjensen.github.io/posts/radiation_stations.md

 ### Tier 1 stations
 Tier 1 stations are defined as meet all of the following requirements:
 * measurement of direct normal irradiance (DNI) with a Class A thermopile pyrheliometer mounted on a solar tracker
-* measurement of diffuse horizontal irradiance (DHI) with a thermopile pyranometer shaded by a shading ball
+* measurement of diffuse horizontal irradiance (DHI) with a Spectrally Flat Class A thermopile pyranometer shaded by a shading ball
-* measurement of global horizontal irradiance (GHI) with a Class A thermopile pyranometer
+* measurement of global horizontal irradiance (GHI) with a Spectrally Flat Class A thermopile pyranometer

-Seperate measurement of GHI is required for Tier 1 stations as this allows for thoroughly quality control.
+Seperate measurement of GHI is required for Tier 1 stations as most quality control procedures relies on comparing the measured and calculated GHI (closure equation).
 The stations in the [BSRN](https://bsrn.awi.de/) network are examples of Tier 1 stations.

 ### Tier 2 stations
 Tier 2 stations are defined as those that do not meet the Tier 1 requirement but meet one of the following specifications: